cno-opa/ResultsNOLA/README.md

 * Contract reqs - Not started.
 Will begin after requisitions are complete.

 * Contract purchase orders - Mostly complete, with aging charts needed.
-Also need to optimize cleaning.

-* Payments - Great Plains complete except for dept coding anddepartment-level table/chart, AFIN charts in progress
+* Payments - Mostly complete except for dept coding and department-level tables/charts,

 * Invoice Pipelines - Not started